BurntSushi/blog/content/post/rust-error-handling.md

 The `map_err` calls are still necessary given
 [our definition of `try!`](#code-try-def-simple).
-This is because the error types still need to be converting to `String`.
+This is because the error types still need to be converted to `String`.
-The good news is that we can remove those `map_err` calls!
+The good news is that we will soon learn how to remove those `map_err` calls!
 The bad news is that we will need to learn a bit more about a couple important traits in the standard library before we can remove the `map_err` calls.